aaronjugo-15/JUGO-ADVPROG-PA2/README.md

 Before doing the task, I imported Numpy in the notebook by using the code `import numpy as np`
 ### Task 1: REPRODUCIBLE NORMALIZATION PROBLEM

-We were tasked to first create a reproducible random 5 × 5 integer ndarray named `X` by using the code:\
+The first task is to create a reproducible random 5 × 5 integer ndarray named `X` by using the code:\

 `np.random.seed(2112)`\